Akbar Hashemi Rafsanjani: Books

-Analysis

 Although he was a close follower of Ayatollah Khomeini and considered as a central elite during Islamic revolution, at the same time he was fan of reconstruction of shattered country after war and according to this fact, he selected his cabinets from western-educated technocrats and social reformers.
 His cabinet largely was a reformist one.
 Rafsanjani acquired both the support of Imam Khomeini in one hand and Majlis in other hand.
 In fact, he tried to transfer the economy towards the free-market system.
 There was a gap among Rafsanjani and Khatami and reform agenda because of his partnership with those who were conservative.
 The first face of reformist movements began by Rafsanjani.
+His powerful role and control over Iranian politics earned him the name "Akbar Shah".